ForNeVeR/leechcraft-windows-box/README.md

    version](http://technet.microsoft.com/ru-ru/windows/hh771457.aspx)
    may or may not be okay for you - check the license yourself.
 5. Create the VirtualBox guest.
 The recommended parameters are 2-core processor, 2 GB of RAM and 120 GB disk.
+Name the box as "leechcraft-windows-box".
 6. Install the Windows on the guest box.
+7. It's recommended now to make a snapshot of current box's state.
-7. Additional configuration steps are described in [the corresponding section of vagrant-windows documentation](https://github.com/WinRb/vagrant-windows#creating-a-base-box).
+8. Additional configuration steps are described in [the corresponding section of vagrant-windows documentation](https://github.com/WinRb/vagrant-windows#creating-a-base-box).